Thank you for your interest in Weill Cornell Graduate School!

-Foreign Transcripts - Transcripts from institutions outside of the U.S., including Canada, must be transcribed and evaluated by World Education Services (WES), SpanTran, IEE or a similar evaluation service.
+Foreign Transcripts: Transcripts from institutions outside of the U.S., including Canada, must be transcribed and evaluated by World Education Services (WES), SpanTran, IEE or a similar member evaluation service (electronic submission preferred).

 The Weill Cornell Graduate School prides itself in the diversity of our learning environment.
 To give our review committee a more comprehensive understanding of you, we encourage you to also include how your education may have been affected by your cultural, economic, or social experiences.
 Please keep your statement to 1500 words.

-Applicants must submit current scores from the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Duolingo English Test directly through the testing site via e-delivery to "Weill Cornell Graduate School of Medical Sciences".
+International applicants must submit current scores from the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), Duolingo English Test, or Cambridge English exam directly through the testing site via e-delivery to "Weill Cornell Graduate School of Medical Sciences".
 Tests scores for TOEFL, IELTS, and Duolingo English Test are valid for two years after the test date.

 To see if you qualify for an exemption, see below: